SaltMeister/BikeRentalSite/client/README.md

 # POST request

 Pass in json data that contains the email, and password.
-The server will search the database for a match and return a auth token if successful.
+The server will search the database for a match and return a new auth token if successful.

 ## /authenticate